Scottsdale Dog Bite Attorney

 According to the Centers for Disease Control Prevention, 4.5 million dog bites happen in America each year.
 About 20% of these bites causes an infection.
 Children, especially those between ages five and nine, are more at risk for being bitten by a dog than adults.
 Men are more prone to being bitten than women.
 Dog bites can cause diseases, physical injury, disfigurement, and scarring.
 For many victims, the emotional trauma of being attacked and disfigured can be just as bad as the physical pain.
 Our Scottsdale dog bite attorney takes on these types of cases where an attack by a dangerous dog causes serious injury.

 Liability for dog bites in Arizona is complicated.
 There are statutory laws and case laws that determine when a dog owner is responsible for your injuries or your child’s injuries.
 At Amar Esq.
-PLLC, our Scottsdale dog bite attorney understands the dog bite laws.
+PLLC, our Scottsdale dog bite lawyer understands the dog bite laws.
 We determine what happened through extensive questioning of everyone involved, reviewing your injuries with your physicians and independent doctors, and having investigators help determine the facts when necessary.
 We demand full compensation for your physical and emotional pain and suffering, and all your medical bills.

 Why Dog Bites Are so Dangerous and Risky